owncloud/ocis/docs/architecture/posixfs.md

 One for all, it seems reasonable to use LDAP to manage users which is the base for the Infinite Scale IDP as well as the system login system via PAM.

+### GID based space access

+Posix FS supports GID based space access to support the problem that project spaces might have to be accessible by multiple users on disk.
+In order to enable this feature the `ocis` binary needs to have the `setgid` capability and `STORAGE_USERS_POSIX_USE_SPACE_GROUPS` needs to be set to `true`.
+Inifinite Scale will then use the space GID (the gid of the space root) for all file system access using the `setfsgid` syscall, i.e. all files and directories created by Infinite Scale will belong to the same group as the space root.

 ## Advanced Features

-Depending on the capabilities of the underlying file system, the Infinite Scale PosixFS can benefit from more advanced funcitonality described here.
+Depending on the capabilities of the underlying file system, the Infinite Scale Posix FS can benefit from more advanced functionality described here.

 ### Versioning